kalik219/Lead-Follow/README.md

 # Lead-Follow
 Andrew, Anthony, and Kali's changes to Lead-Follow page

+## TO DO:
+- data validation in creating new objects on lead-follow page
+- possibly get rid of the create php files and merge those into the update.
+This will make the save button much easier
+- switch to Dr. Phelps' date functions instead of our own

 ## COMPLETED:
 - checkboxes transfer to the page
 - able to select specific dates, and read in date objects